Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

    Each face will choose the closest and aligned projector with its surface normal.
    Projections emit from the negative Z-axis (i.e. straight down a camera or lamp).
    If the projector is a camera, the projection will adhere to its perspective/orthographic setting.
 Objects
-   Specify the projector Object
+   Specify the projector Object.

 Aspect X/Y and Scale X/Y
    These allow simple manipulation of the image.
-Only apply when a camera is used as projector Object.
+Only apply when a camera is used as projector *Object*.

 Usage